-The EAG will continue to function during the second cycle of the Grid IP and will meet over the cycle of the plan to discuss SEA monitoring, the EARs, and the progress of the recommendations.
-The annual EARs will be sent to all EAG members.
+The EAG will continue to function during the second cycle of the Grid IP and will meet over the cycle of the plan to discuss SEA monitoring, the EARs, and the progress of the recommendations as may be required.
+The annual EARs will be sent to all EAG membersfor information as part of the ongoing rolling Transmission Development Plans.

-13.3.4 Environmental Enhancements (ER4)
+13.2.4 Environmental Enhancements (ER5)

-In the development of new infrastructure and upgrading of existing infrastructure EirGrid will consider, where practicable, measures that could be taken to enhance the natural environment and to improve the biodiversity of the areas in which their facilities are located.
+In the development of new infrastructure and upgrading of existing infrastructure EirGrid will consider, where practicable, measures that could be taken to enhance the natural environment and to improve the biodiversity of the areas where their facilities are located.